Amanda Bynes’ Pals Made This Stunning Allegation Regarding The Relapse That Landed Her In Rehab

 #BreaktheInternet: Amanda Bynes.
 Having spent years out of the spotlight, Bynes steps back in and opens up about her tumultuous — and remarkable — journey. #linkinbio Story by @abbyschreiber28 Photos by @daniellelevitt Art Direction by @dwndwntwn Styling by @neverhavetotweet Hair by @samiknighthair Makeup by @edwardcruzmakeup Set Design by @_coopervasquez_ Fashion Direction: @miaasolkin

 Bynes has been open about her use of drugs such as marijuana, MDMA, and ecstasy.
-She also revealed she abused Adderall when she was younger to Paper Magazine.
+She also revealed to Paper that she abused Adderall when she was younger.
 Her addiction caused her to act erratically and her favorite form of expression was her personal Twitter account.

 Us Weekly devoted an entire story to some of Bynes’ most bizarre statements on the social media site in 2013.
-The magazine noted the former Nickelodeon child star, who burst onto the teen scene in the series’ All That and The Amanda Show used the platform to expound on every topic under the sun.
+The magazine noted the former Nickelodeon child star, who burst onto the teen scene in the series All That and The Amanda Show used the platform to expound on every topic under the sun.
 Bynes has since deleted that original account and replaced it with one that has 12 personal tweets total.

-Per Us, Some of Bynes’ strangest rants included the revelation that she was born with a “birth defect” webbing in between her eyes that she had surgically removed and her crush on rapper Drake, where she made a passionate statement about what she wanted the rapper to do to her in a private moment.
+Per Us, Some of Bynes’ strangest rants included the revelation that she was born with a “birth defect” webbing in between her eyes that she had surgically removed, and her crush on rapper Drake, where she made a passionate statement about what she wanted the rapper to do to her in a private moment.